Editorial Policies and Publication Ethics

 Disclosure and conflict of interest

-Expectations from Reviewers members:
+Expectations from Reviewers:

 Publisher expects from Reviewers to receive CV updates in case of any changes in their professional occupation.
 During the peer-review process, report preparation and after refereeing we expect from Reviewers:

-Reviewer's duties include check and peer review of articles provided by authors.
+Editorial Members' and Reviewers' duties include check and peer review of articles provided by authors.
 In some cases there may appear ethical questions whether during review process and reconsideration.
 The ethical questions may include:

 These guidelines are intended as a general guide to the legal aspects of misconduct claims, prepared by attorneys who specialize in issues of publishing law.